 3) His showing up was more elusive than simply meeting the same person who had been executed.

 4) His showing up began to enliven his followers not only with his own life but with no less than the life of God.

 Resurrection faith for today’s Christian is awakening trustfully to the message of how Jesus still enlivens his followers not only with his own life but with no less than the life of God.
 This present awakening makes the common themes of these other testimonies about what happened back then plausible to those who share it, but it does not and cannot prove them.
 They can all be explained away by someone who does not share this present awakening.
 But those who do share it still have every reason to regard them as plausible.

 Do I really believe that Jesus himself still enlivens his followers?
 Do I really believe that Jesus is still “doing things,” after his execution?

-But Jesus is also doing things unlike any others’ doings, because his life-story (Logos) is the uniquely humanized life-story of God (John 1:1, 14).
+But Jesus is also doing things unlike any others’ doings, because his life-story, in Greek, his logos, is the uniquely humanized Logos of God (John 1:1, 14).
 As the earliest Christian writer, St. Paul, tells that story (Philippians 2:5-13), Jesus lived an utterly self-giving, humanly divine and divinely human life whose unconditional embrace now outlives and undoes his utter rejection, devastation and death, and this gives rise to a community (“the body of Christ”) animated by this utterly self-giving, all-embracing life, which is radically one with the endless life of the God who is at work in all of us as we work out our own salvation.

 So because Jesus’ life-story is the uniquely humanized life-story of God, radically one with the endless life of God, his “post-mortem” living presence in the ever-embodying life of God is still doing things, humanly divine and divinely human things.